Ashkenazi Jews: Ashkenazic liturgy

-The term Ashkenazi also refers to the nusach Ashkenaz (Hebrew, "liturgical tradition", or rite) used by Ashkenazi Jews in their Siddur (prayer book).
+The term Ashkenazi also refers to the Nusach Ashkenaz, the liturgical tradition used by Ashkenazi Jews in their siddur (prayer book).
 A nusach is defined by a liturgical tradition's choice of prayers, the order of prayers, the text of prayers, and melodies used in the singing of prayers.
-Two other major forms of nusach among Ashkenazic Jews are Nusach Sefard (not to be confused with the Sephardic ritual), which is the general Polish Hasidic nusach, and Nusach Ari, as used by Lubavitch Hasidim.
+Two other major forms of nusach among Ashkenazic Jews are Nusach Sefard (not to be confused with the Sephardic ritual), which is the general Polish Hasidic nusach, and Nusach Ari, used by those in Chabad.

-Ashkenazi as a surname

-Several famous people have Ashkenazi as a surname, such as Vladimir Ashkenazy.
-However, most people with this surname hail from within Sephardic communities, particularly from the Syrian Jewish community.
-The Sephardic carriers of the surname would have some Ashkenazi ancestors since the surname was adopted by families who were initially of Ashkenazic origins who moved to countries with Sephardi communities and joined those communities.
-Ashkenazi would be formally adopted as the family surname having started off as a nickname imposed by their adopted communities.
-Some have shortened the name to Ash.

 Relations with Sephardim

-Relations between Ashkenazim and Sephardim have at times been tense and clouded by arrogance, snobbery and claims of racial superiority with both sides claiming the inferiority of the other, based upon such features as physical traits and culture.
+Relations between Ashkenazim and Sephardim have at times been tense and clouded by arrogance, snobbery, and claims of racial superiority with both sides claiming the inferiority of the other, based upon such features as physical traits and culture.

 North African Sephardim and Berber Jews were often looked down upon by Ashkenazim as second-class citizens during the first decade after the creation of Israel.
 This has led to protest movements such as the Israeli Black Panthers led by Saadia Marciano, a Moroccan Jew.
-Nowadays, relations are getting warmer.
+Research in 2010 revealed a genetic common ancestry of all Jewish populations.
 In some instances, Ashkenazi communities have accepted significant numbers of Sephardi newcomers, sometimes resulting in intermarriage and the possible merging between the two communities.

 Notable Ashkenazim

-Ashkenazi Jews have a notable history of achievement in Western societies in the fields of natural and social sciences, mathematics, literature, finance, politics, media, and others.
-In those societies where they have been free to enter any profession, they have a record of high occupational achievement, entering professions and fields of commerce where higher education is required.
-Ashkenazi Jews have won a large number of the Nobel awards.

-According to the 2000 book From Chance to Choice: Genetics and Justice published by Cambridge University, 21% of Ivy League students, 25% of the Turing Award winners, 23% of the wealthiest Americans, 38% of the Oscar-winning film directors, and 29% of Oslo awardees are Ashkenazi Jews.

-The achievements of so many Ashkenazi Jews, have led some to the view that Ashkenazi Jews have higher than average intelligence.
-However many of these studies which show superior intelligence have been discredited, and other studies note that one should not "confuse racial categories with scientific ones."
+Though Ashkenazi Jews have never exceeded 3% of the American population, Jews account for 37% of the winners of the U.S. National Medal of Science, 25% of the American Nobel Prize winners in literature, and 40% of the American Nobel Prize winners in science and economics.